 But, fortunately, the situation is changing, and exploratory testing becomes more and more popular among testers.

 When implemented correctly, this testing type becomes a very effective tool for finding unexpected or even unpredicted bugs in the application or system.

 Exploratory testing presupposes the usage of a range of definite techniques that will provide a high-quality check.

 What are the Exploratory Testing Approaches?

 - Strategy-oriented.
 In such a case, the tester is well-informed about the product, including its architecture.
 Out of this, he thoroughly checks the software according to the general strategy.
-Unfortunately, not all members of testing team will be aware of the product specifics.
+Unfortunately, not all members of the testing team will be aware of the product specifics.

 - Feedback-oriented.
-Software testing company always takes into account and analyzes the feedbacks, left by clients, end users, etc. Basing on the improvisation technique, the specialists collect the required data: test coverage, logs, history of bug reports and many others.
+Software testing company always takes into account and analyzes the feedbacks, left by clients, end-users, etc. Basing on the improvisation technique, the specialists collect the required data: test coverage, logs, history of bug reports, and many others.
 On the basis of available data, they correct the strategies and pay more attention to vulnerable parts of the product under test.